Front Office Car Lot Trailer Park Grease Pit Tool Box

 Underfloor Reinforcement Plates

-Click on image for larger view.
 Reinforcement plates are required on 1970-71 E-bodies and 1971 B-bodies.
-They are mounted underneath the floor pan, small metal straps with studs mount from inside the car to retain the brackets to the floor pan.
+They are mounted underneath the floor pan, small metal straps with studs mount from inside the car to retain the reinforcement plates to the floor pan.
+There may be metal spacers between the reinforcement plates and floor at the inboard seat bolts.
+These spacers are required on the '71 B-bodies but it appears that not all E-bodies used them as they have an extra reinforcement already in place.
+Note, some are welded to the plate and some are loose.
 If you don't use the reinforcements, the floor can be damaged.
 These plates are often missing, rusted, or forgotten.
-Reproductions (as shown in the photo at right) are available from Harms Automotive. www.harmsauto.com.
+Reproductions (as shown in the photo at right) are available from Resto Rick, www.restorick.com, or other sources.

 Click here to visit the Hamtramck Historical site to see how to install a 6-way seat adjuster and reinforcements in an E-body.
-This would be similar for a '71 B-body.
+This would be similar for a '71 B-body except that the B-body requires spacers between the inboard end of the brace and the floor.
 Other models just replace the existing tracks.

 [Front Office] [Car Lot] [Trailer Park] [Grease Pit] [Tool Box]